joao-bordalo/ih-strapi-poc/README.md

 ## Initial config

-Be sure your `.env` file has the following variables
+Be sure your `backend/.env` file has the following variables

 ```
 HOST=0.0.0.0